-A dental crowns rejuvenates a tooth that has been damaged, decayed, or worn.
+A dental crown rejuvenates a tooth that has been damaged, decayed, or worn.
 It is like a sheath that fits over your tooth.
 It essentially gives your tooth a completely new exterior, from below the gum line and over the entire surface.
 Dental crowns can be used for serious decay, trauma damage, cosmetic reasons, or to support a new bite arrangement.

-Understanding Dental Crowns
+Types of Dental Crowns

 Dental crowns are a cover that fits over your natural tooth.
 It completely encases your tooth, giving it a new exterior.

-- Metal Crowns–these crowns are made entirely of metal, usually noble metals like gold.
+These crowns are made entirely of metal, usually noble metals like gold.
 These crowns function very well: they require little natural tooth material to be removed, don’t cause much wear on opposing teeth, and last for a long time.
 Unfortunately, they are very obvious and make many people self-conscious about their teeth.

-- Porcelain Fused to Metal Crowns–these crowns conceal metal underneath an aesthetic ceramic exterior.
+These crowns conceal metal underneath an aesthetic ceramic exterior.
 Although these are more attractive than metal crowns, they still have a small line of metal visible at the base that can become exposed if you have receding gums.
 They are also not as translucent as natural tooth enamel, and the ceramic coating can separate from the underlying metal structure under heavy wear conditions.

-- Ceramic Crowns–these crowns are made entirely of advanced ceramic material.
+These crowns are made entirely of advanced ceramic material.
 With the increasing strength of ceramic materials, the performance of these crowns has improved dramatically in recent years, and they are now long-lasting and attractive restorations.

 Crowns for Decay and Damage